grzzlyb/todo-mern-app/README.md

 ## Configuration

 1. **Database Setup:**
-   - For MongoDB: Ensure MongoDB is installed and running.
-   - For SQLite: Setup the SQLite database as required.
+   - For SQLite: Setup the SQLite database as required. (here, look for testdb.db file)

 2. **Environment Variables:**
    - Configure any necessary environment variables in a `.env` file.